sydsailors/ml-02-features/docs/index.md

 table, and physical dimensions.

 This project is a supervised machine learning regression problem because the target is a numeric target variable.
-I updated ny notebook to use the `diamonds` dataset, selected `price` as the target variable, and constructed features from existing columns.
+I updated my notebook to use the `diamonds` dataset, selected `price` as the target variable, and constructed features from existing columns.
 The constructed features consist of:
 - `table_depth_ratio`: `table` / `depth`
 - `volume_est`: `x` * `y` * `z`
 - `carat_class`: a category from carat

 These features provide the model with additional information that may improve predictions.